laiflonglearner/SAP-inventory-project/db/README.md

 ## Data Model

-The following CDS code defines the structure of the entities and their relationship
+The following CDS code defines the structure of the entities and their relationships

+### Product Entity

 ```cds
   using { Currency, managed } from '@sap/cds/common';